near/pagoda-console/backend/README.md

 ### Update models

-Whenever models are changed,even locally, a new Prisma client must be generated
+Whenever models are changed, even locally, a new Prisma client must be generated

 ```
 npx prisma generate
 ```

 > The `prisma generate` command reads your Prisma schema and updates the generated Prisma Client library inside `node_modules/@prisma/client`.
+>
+> This results in the imported Prisma Client having proper TypeScript support for
+> your schema.

 ## Running the app

+### VS Code

+This repo includes a `.vscode/launch.json` which configures a debugging profile with breakpoint support.
+You can user _Run > Start Debugging_ from the Menu Bar or the default keybing of F5.
+This runs in live-reload mode

+### Other

 ```bash
 # run in watch mode to live-reload on changes